Car Insurance Discounts: 20+ Ways to Save Money on Your Premium in 2026

 See if you qualify for a lower rate in less than 2 minutes

 Car insurance can take a significant bite out of your budget, but most drivers don't realize they're leaving money on the table by not taking advantage of available discounts.
-With full coverage premiums averaging $2,144–$2,638 annually in 2025, finding and stacking the right discounts has never been more important.
+The 2026 national average for full coverage now sits at approximately $2,158 annually, with state-level ranges running from around $1,419 in New Hampshire to over $4,246 in the most expensive states — meaning every discount you can find and stack matters more than ever.
 This guide explores over 20 car insurance discounts offered by major insurers, including multi-car, bundling, good driver, good student, defensive driving, low mileage, and usage-based insurance programs.

 You'll learn which discounts offer the most savings, how to stack multiple discounts effectively, and discover hidden discounts you should ask about.
 Whether you're a safe driver, student, military member, or simply looking to reduce your premium, understanding these discount opportunities can save you hundreds — or even thousands — of dollars annually on your car insurance.